healthysustainablecities/global-indicators/process/readme.md

 Once cloned, you can run `git pull` to ensure you have the latest version of the software as required.

-Once Docker is installed and running, it can be used to retrieve or update and then launch containers for the spatial database (PostgreSQL with PostGIS and pgRouting) and the Global Indicators software environment, by running the following from a linux (e.g. Ubuntu 20.04) command prompt:
+Once Docker Desktop is installed and running, it can be used to retrieve or update and then launch containers for the spatial database (PostgreSQL with PostGIS and pgRouting) and the Global Indicators software environment, by running the following from a linux (e.g. Ubuntu 20.04) command prompt:

 ```
 bash ./global-indicators.sh
 ```

-This runs a shell script containing a series of commands, which may be alternatively entered manually:
+This runs a shell script containing a series of commands, which may be alternatively entered manually.
+The following commands which are contained in the above script launch the software in the root directory of the project, with the spatial database running as persistent storage in the background.

 ```
-docker pull pgrouting/pgrouting
-docker run --name=postgis -d -e POSTGRES_PASSWORD=ghscic -p 5433:5432 --restart=unless-stopped --volume=/var/lib/postgis:/postgresql/13/main pgrouting/pgrouting
+docker compose up -d
-docker pull globalhealthyliveablecities/global-indicators:latest
+docker attach ghsci
-docker run --rm -it --shm-size=2g --net=host -v "$PWD":/home/ghsci/work globalhealthyliveablecities/global-indicators /bin/bash
 ```

-This will launch the software in the root directory of the project, with the spatial database running as persistent storage in the background.
 Change directory to the `process` folder to run the processing scripts:

 ```
 cd process